 Let's say you've currently got a good amount of cash to invest. $250,000 in this case.
 With the potential for a global financial recession due to still-high interest rates and now trade wars, investing is now getting trickier.
 At the same time, inflation has peaked and now the Fed is embarking on its multi-year rate cut cycle.
+Stocks are also finally correcting.
 How should one invest?

 2022 was a terrible year for both stocks and bonds, but 2023 turned out to be a real winner with the S&P 500 up 24% and the NASDAQ up 43%.
-After a 23% increase in the S&P 500 in 2024, the stock market is expensive at roughly 22X forward earnings vs 18X the historical average.
+After a 23% increase in the S&P 500 in 2024, the stock market is expensive at roughly 21X forward earnings vs 18X the historical average.
+You don't want to give up all your gains in 2025!

-On the other hand, mortgage rates may trend lower with some hiccups due to uncertainty regarding inflationary policies of the Trump administration.
-But overall, real estate demand should strengthen, potentially boosting prices up, especially as builders stop building for the past three years.
+On the other hand, mortgage rates are trending lower with some hiccups due to uncertainty and chaos regarding inflationary policies of the Trump administration.
+But overall, real estate demand should strengthen, potentially boosting prices up, especially as builders stopped building for the past three years.
+The more chaos, the more money finds its way to hard, tangible assets like gold and real estate.

-In my opinion, the most attractive opportunity over the next 12 months lies in commercial real estate as it rebounds.
-Valuations are extremely attractive, almost at 2008 global financial lows, while the economy and corporate and household balance sheets are strong.
-If rates do actually start falling, residential commercial real estate and office will benefit tremendously.
+In my opinion, the most attractive opportunity over the next 12 months lies in commercial real estate.
+Valuations are extremely attractive, almost declining by as much as they did during the 2008 global financial crisis.
+Yet, the economy and corporate and household balance sheets are much stronger today.
+If rates continue to fall, residential commercial real estate and office will benefit tremendously.

 Despite all the volatility in recent years, the main lesson from this post is to keep on investing, no matter what.